As supported by the Agile Manifesto, team interactions are more important than processes and tools.

 Teamwork, communication, positivity and morale effect cycle times more than anything else.

-The guide mentions two types of interactions meetings.
+There are two types of interactions meetings.
 Forward looking meetings that focus on helping team members understand their differing communication styles and foster trust.
 And, retrospective meetings, looking backwards, in the pursuit to continually improve.
 This blog highlights examples of each of these types of interactions meetings.

 Forward looking Team Interactions Meetings